peterloes/Audio/README.md

 - FN-RM01 MP3/WAV Audio Recorder and Player Module (Website: www.flyrontech.com)

-The Audio is used to playback and record sounds of the animals.
-It is switched ON or OFF together with the RFID_Reader.
-Audio uses the Audio Module FN-RM01 which handles automatic playback and record files.
-Audio is powered by one of the Power_Outputs, usually UA2.
-Use variable AUDIO_POWER to select the power output.
+The Project is used to playback and record sounds of animals.
+Uses the Audio Module FN-RM01 which handles automatic playback and record files.

 An efficient application to monitor and control animal behaviour in wildlife as well as in laboratory settings